School Info

 Person(s) Responsible Classroom Teachers

-Deadline 5/30/2025
+Deadline 5/29/2026

 Person(s) Responsible Mrs. Howard

-Deadline 5/30/2025
+Deadline 5/29/2026

 Mid-Year Reflection

-Is desired progress being made to accomplish the intended outcome for this Goal by the end of the school year?
-No
+Progress: Is desired progress being made to accomplish the intended outcome for the Area of Focus by the end of the school year?
+Yes

-Provide evidence of the implementation challenges and barriers the school encountered during the Fall semester.
-Describe the changes made to address these challenges and barriers.
+Evidence: Provide evidence of the implementation challenges the school encountered during the Fall semester.
+Describe the changes made to address these challenges.

-Describe the new action steps needed to accomplish the intended outcome for the Goal.
+New Actions: Describe any new actions that are needed to accomplish the intended outcome for the Area of Focus.

-Area of Focus: Math
+Area of Focus: Mathemtatics

 Measurable Outcome (SMART Goal) Professional Development Budget Monitoring Results